-For overhead lights, I’m thinking of one light above the kitchen island and one over the kitchen table.
+For overhead lights, I’m thinking of one light above the kitchen island and one over the kitchen table, this will be part of my kitchen remodeling project.
 The microwave cabinet needs a pair of outlets and there are a couple more places in the kitchen where an outlet would be handy.
 Between the basement door and the entry door as well as next to the bathroom door.
 One under the window next to the stairs would also be nice.
 Honestly, I see these being used for guests to charge cell phones and us to charge our laptops while we are working on the kitchen table.
 Nerdy reason for even more outlets but I know how we work and needing power everywhere is certainly a part of how we live.

 The kitchen is also going to have some hi-tech updates.
 I would like at least one ethernet jack.
 I’m thinking in the wall between the basement and entry doors.
 I foresee that housing a beautiful secretary desk that serves both as my mail catch-all as well as some display space.
 Also, I just love secretary desks and the drawers will be a great additional storage.

 Something like this one I saw on Craigslist a while ago is what I’m thinking: